-Adopt German Shepherd
+Adopt A German Shepherd

-Adopting a German Shepherd Dog
+Adopt a German Shepherd

+Adopt or rehome a rescue German Shepherd Dog from German Shepherd Dog Rescue.
 To begin the adoption process, please fill in the ADOPTION FORM which will be sent to our rehoming volunteer.
 Please be honest with your answers and don't put what you think we want to hear.
 Our rehoming volunteer will then telephone you to discuss adoption and to organise a home check.

-Rescue a German Shepherd Dog
+Rescue or adopt a German Shepherd Dog

 When GSDR considers placing a dog in a new home, care is taken to ensure that there is a good match between the dog, its new owner and the new home environment in which it will be living.
 Not every dog will be right for a given environment and not all potential owners will be right for a given dog.
 Sometimes we get requests from individuals who attempt to give us a detailed description (possibly highly unrealistic) of a dog they would like us to provide them with and whilst we do try to find a dog that fits in with the wishes of the prospective new owner, dogs do not "come to order", they are all individual and have their own personalities.
 Both the dog and its new owners will have much learn from each other and will require time to adjust, but if approached with a practical and realistic attitude, adopting a German Shepherd can be a deeply rewarding experience.

-The initial stages of the adoption process begins when you contact us.
+When you adopt a German Shepherd from GSDR, the initial stages of the adoption process begins when you contact us.
 First, we will discuss with you over the phone your specific situation, i.e. if you have owned a German Shepherd before, how the dog is to be accommodated, your other pets if any, how much time will you be at work/have available to spend with your dog and your family commitments.
 We, in turn, can then advise you of a dog that may be suitable for you.
 If there is not a dog available at that time, we will contact you when there is.

 If all goes well and we are able to place a suitable dog with you, we will contact you again to arrange with you a suitable day and time to bring your new companion.
 To keep our costs down, you may be asked to travel to meet with a volunteer to pick up your new dog.
 On accepting your new dog you will be asked to fill in and sign an adoption form which sets out the legal conditions for adoption from German Shepherd Rescue.